 Participants allocated to open text fields are asked three questions which follow the interview outline.
 The first and main question states: "We are interested in exploring the topic of 'having a meaningful life' today.
 Could you tell us which aspects of your life make it meaningful to you?
 This is the main question of the survey.
 Please try to fill it out in detail and aim to spend around 15 minutes on it."
-We then ask two separate question on the role of the government and the respondent's own behavior.25
+We then ask two separate question on the role of the government and the respondent's own behavior.19 For illustration, in Online Appendix B we share a full interview transcript, with the consent of the respondent.